yohannes911/select2/doc/select2.md

 _Case 2 - Thread `1` was the token owner_

-Thread `0` is token owner and detects thread `1` who is also token owner.
+Thread `0` is the token owner and detected thread `1` who is also token owner.
 This could happen in only one case: in section 4.2 thread `1` has already gave up the token ownership but has not marked itself passive.
 Why?
 (Since both threads is token owner, someone must have changed and gave up ownership.
 However during the period of Section 1 - Section 3.2, thread `0` does not change token ownership.
 Hence the token ownership must have been changed by thread `1`).

 So thread `1` gave up its ownership in section 4.2 and will clearly terminate in finite steps.
 Then the situation will continue as in Case 1.

-So in each case the other thread, thread 1` terminates in finite steps.
+So in each case the other thread, thread 1` terminates in finite steps after it was detected active by thread `0`.
 Then there are two possible scenarios:

 1. The next loop cycle comes before thread `1` becomes active again.
-Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[0]` becomes false).
+Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[1]` becomes false).
 2. It is also possible that thread `1` becomes active again between two loop cycles.
 In this case there are two possible scenarios:
    1. Thread `1` exited the previous selection w/o taking the token.
-In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false and not yet changed back to true).
+Hence currently it is not the token owner.
+In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false and then it will be never changed back to true until thread `0` is in wait loop).
-   1. Thread `1` exited the previous selection by taking the token, ie. it became the new token owner.
+   1. Thread `1` exited the previous selection by taking the token, ie. it is currently the token owner.
 Neither thread would change the token ownership again until thread `0` is in the wait loop.
 Why?
-Beacuse thread `1` will enter the loop itself.
+Beacuse thread `1` will detect thread `0` as active and enter the loop itself.
 Since the wait loop checks whether the token ownership changed, the loop will exit (because `token == 0` becomes false).

 ### Application protocol ###